Pixel-Nova-Apps/simmerpos.com/_pages/terms.md

 **Last Updated:** December 15 2024

-**By using the Simmer Shopify App, you acknowledge that you have read, understood, and agree to these Terms of Use.**
+**By using the Simmer Shopify App, you acknowledge that you have read, understood, and agree to these Terms of Service.**